nasa/GeneLab_Data_Processing/Microarray/Affymetrix/Pipeline_GL-DPPD-7114_Versions/GL-DPPD-7114.md

 ##   Par may be temporarily changed for plotting purposes and reset once the plotting is done

 original_par <- par()
+options(preferRaster=TRUE) # use Raster when possible to avoid antialiasing artifacts in images

 df_rs <- read.csv(runsheet, check.names = FALSE)